Projektreferenzen

 Strommarkttreffen (Agora Energiewende).
 For many years, we organized and grew Strommarkttreffen, a professional network that links researchers with practitioners.
 Agora Energiewende supported us financially.
 2016-21.

 Open energy outlook (TransitionZero).
-On behalf of NGO TransitionZero, we developed a technical proposal for a transparent, rigorous global energy systems model.
+Robust energy policy needs transparent, reproducible modeling.
+On behalf of the NGO TransitionZero, we developed a technical proposal for a transparent and rigorous global energy systems model.
 2021.

 Redispatch for loads (BMWi).
 Outline of incentive-based participation of electricity consumers in Germany’s redispatch system based on capacity remuneration.
 Key design parameters are assessed with respect to economic efficiency and gaming incentives.
 Study for the Economics Ministry.
 2020-21.

 Italy’s PUN (BMWi).
-The Italian electricity market has six different bidding zones, but consumers pay a uniform prezzio nationale unico (PUN).
-For Germany’s Federal Ministry of Economic Affairs and Energy, we assessed the pro’s and con’s of such an arrangement.
+The Italian electricity market has six different bidding zones, but consumers pay a uniform prezzo unico nazionale (PUN).
+For Germany’s Federal Ministry of Economic Affairs and Energy, we assessed the pros and cons of such an arrangement.
 2020.

 System imbalances (Trading company).
 During three episodes in June 2019, Germany’s power system was heavily out of balance.
 For a European trading house, we provided expertise and analysis on the reasons and regulatory implications.
 2019-20.